2023 French pension reform strikes: 15 March

 200 protests were reported to have taken place across the country.
 There were conflicting numbers of the strength of the protests; the Interior Ministry reported 480,000 marched throughout the country, with 37,000 in Paris, while CGT counted 1.78m and 450,000 respectively.
 Figures from Le Monde dispute both these claims.
 Reportedly, French police expected 650,000–850,000 protesters nationwide, fewer than the largest protests the previous week, with preliminary figures demonstrating a lower strike turnout in the energy and transport sectors at midday compared to previous days.

 Among those who were on strike were train drivers, school teachers, dock workers, oil refinery workers, as well as garbage collectors continuing their now ten-day strike action.

 In the afternoon, protesters gathered at the Esplanade des Invalides, with "loud music and huge union balloons".
 Police had ordered that the build-up of rubbish to be "cleared out along the march route" after some "used garbage to start fires or throw trash at police in recent demonstrations".
 The marchers were "accompanied by a heavy security force" as they "moved through the Left Bank along unencumbered streets".
 Police reported that one group of protestors "attacked a small business", and that nine people were detained within three hours of the march beginning.
 The protestors' march ended at the Place d'Italie.
 Known as "Greve 15 mars", it was co-ordinated and organised by eight trade unions.

-Liquefied natural gas operations were suspended, with public transport severely affected; it was stated that 40% of high-speed trains and half the regional trains were cancelled, with the Paris Metro running slower.
+Liquefied natural gas operations were suspended, with public transport severely affected; it was stated that 40% of high-speed trains and half the regional trains were cancelled, with the Paris Métro running slower.
 The DGAC warned of delays, reporting that 20% of the flights at Paris-Orly airport were cancelled.

 Elsewhere, in Rennes, Nantes, and Lyon, "[s]ecurity forces countered violence with charges and tear gas", according to French media.
-Demonstrations also took place in Le Havre in Normandy, and Nice.
+Demonstrations also took place in Le Havre in Normandy, Nice, and Mulhouse.

-PBS reported that Interior Minister Gerald Darmanin had asked Paris City Hall to force some of the garbage workers to return to work, calling the build-up along the streets a "a public health issue".
+PBS reported that Interior Minister Gérald Darmanin had asked Paris City Hall to force some of the garbage workers to return to work, calling the build-up along the streets "a public health issue".
 Paris mayor Anne Hidalgo said that she supported the strike, and in response a government spokesman Olivier Véran declared that if she did not comply, the Interior Ministry would be "ready to act instead".